mcgonagle/ansible_f5/README.md

 the bigip_device_ntp module is a subdirectory under the onboarding role and has a task set_ntp.yml (*roles/tasks/bigip_device_ntp/set_ntp.yml*).

+## Ansible Playbooks
+The playbooks in in the ansible playbook directory include the roles.

+## Ansible Library
+Includes the BigIP Modules and distributes them for use.

 ## Infrastructure as Code Principles, Practices and Patterns
 [Infrastructure as Code Benefits](docs/IAC.md)